-All full-time graduate students must register for a minimum of 10 credit hours each Fall and Spring semester, with at least one (1) of those credits being CROPS or SOILS 700, 702, or 800 to track the contributions of your Major Advisor.
+All full-time graduate students must register for a minimum of 10 credit hours each Fall and Spring semester, with at least one (1) research credit (CROPS or SOILS 700, 702, or 800) to track the contributions of your Major Advisor.
+Full-time students on assistantship are encouraged to maintain 18 credits to maximize their tuition waivers by enrolling in additional research credit.
 Part-time graduate students must register for a minimum of 2 credit hours and a maximum of 9 credit hours each Fall and Spring semesters.
 International graduate students with F-1 or J-1 visa status should consult with the Office of International Students and Scholars for enrollment requirements, which in general requires the same enrollment level as full-time graduate students.
+International students studying at a Research and Extension Center must enroll for at least 7 research credits per term to satisfy SEVIS requirements.

 Apart from exceptions for graduate leave for personal reasons or internship leave, all M.S and Ph.D. students (prior to preliminary examination) are required by the Graduate School to be continuously enrolled in a minimum of 2 graduate credits each semester, excluding summer, until they have completed all of the degree requirements on their Program of Study.
 Doctoral Students who have taken their preliminary exams, have met all of their program requirements except completion of their dissertation, and do not have the funding to register for graduate credits may be placed into Continuous Doctoral Status for a limited number of semesters.
 Doctoral students in Continuous Doctoral Status will be charged a small administrative fee and will have limited access to University resources.
-Graduate students who are not enrolled for a semester (except doctoral candidates in Continuous Doctoral Status) and have not received approval from the Graduate School for graduate leave or internship leave will have to reenroll and pay an additional fee.
+Graduate students who are not enrolled for a semester (except doctoral candidates in Continuous Doctoral Status) and have not received approval from the Graduate School for graduate leave or internship leave are subject to the Graduate School's re-enrollment policy and will owe additional fees.